Vyvyan Evelegh: Second World War

 Although initially held in reserve, Evelegh's 78th Division took part in the Allied invasion of Sicily (codenamed Operation Husky), playing a notable role in the Battle of Centuripe, and in the early stages of the Italian campaign that followed in the wake of Husky.
 In December 1943, Evelegh exchanged commands with Major General Charles Keightley, the commander of the 6th Armoured Division, which had also fought in Tunisia.
 From 16 February to 18 March 1944, during the Battle of Anzio, he temporarily served as deputy commander of the US VI Corps under Major General John P. Lucas who was later replaced by Major General Lucian Truscott.
 On 23 March 1944 he was awarded the Distinguished Service Order "in recognition of gallant and distinguished services in the field".

-He returned to the command of the 6th Armoured upon its piecemeal arrival in Italy (the 1st Guards Brigade had already arrived in Italy in February) and commanded it during Operation Diadem, the Fourth Battle of Monte Cassino.
+Evelegh returned to the command of the 6th Armoured upon its piecemeal arrival in Italy (the 1st Guards Brigade had already arrived in Italy in February) and commanded it during Operation Diadem, the Fourth Battle of Monte Cassino.
 On 24 July 1944 he relinquished command of the 6th Armoured, due to a perceived poor performance, over to Major General Gerald Templer, to return to the United Kingdom to serve as Assistant Chief of the Imperial General Staff (ACIGS) from August 1944 to May 1945.

 Postwar career

 Evelegh was promoted to the substantive rank of major general on 29 December 1946 (with seniority from 19 July 1944).
 He served as GOC North-West District in 1947–1948 and then GOC 42nd (Lancashire) Division from March 1948 to October 1950 before retiring from the army on 13 November 1950.
 He was briefly recalled to the Active List to be specially employed between 2 April and 9 October 1951.

-He was colonel of the Duke of Cornwall's Light Infantry from 1953 until his sudden death in 1958.
+Evelegh was colonel of the Duke of Cornwall's Light Infantry from 1953 until his sudden death in 1958.